 By selecting the impinging angle of beams with different momentum values, it is possible to reach different spots (if beams have same entry point) or to get a focusing effect (if beams enter the magnet from different angles).

-GaToroid is meant to be lightweight: if used with proton beams, the structure would have an outer diameter of about 3.2m, for a total weight estimated around 11tons.
-For carbon ion beams, the outer diameter would be of the order of 6 to 8m, for a total weight of around 30tons.
-This represents a substantial weight reduction compared to conventional gantries, which may be well over 100tons.
+GaToroid is meant to be lightweight: if used with proton beams, the structure would have an outer diameter of about 3.2m, for a total weight estimated around 12 tons.
+For carbon ion beams, the outer diameter would be of the order of 5m, for a total weight of around 50 tons.
+This represents a substantial weight reduction compared to conventional gantries, which weights around 100 tons for protons and over 350 tons for carbon ions.

 Since this system works in steady state with no rotation, it can fully exploit the potential of superconductors, having no limitations by current or system’s movement.